 Looking for a more comprehensive guide to the neighbourhood?
 Check out these Top Tips and Recommendations for Your Next Visit to Chinatown to learn more about the area, its history and what to do there!

-The Kensington Market and Chinatown Food Tour
+The Beyond Kensington Market Toronto Food Tour

 1. Mother’s Dumplings